LATEST ARTICLE

 Kidney disease

-Kidney disease-or renal disease-refers to any disease that affects the functioning and health of the kidneys.
+Kidney disease or renal disease refers to any disease that impacts the performance and health of the kidneys.
 Kidneys are vital organs that filter out waste products and excess fluids from the blood and finally excrete them in the urine; along with the metabolic wastes or toxins they filter from the blood.
-The disease of the kidneys, whenever upset in even one single way, may cause a failure of the filtering actions of the kidneys and thus will allow toxins and wastes to accumulate in the body fluid.
+The illness of the kidneys, whenever upset in even one single way, may cause a failure of the filtering actions of the kidneys and thus will allow toxins and wastes to accumulate in the body fluid.

 Causes of Kidney Disease

 There are several factors that contribute to kidney disease.
-They include:
+These include:

-• Diabetes: The disease causes high blood sugar levels, which damage the blood vessels supplying the kidneys.
+• Diabetes: The illness causes high blood sugar levels, which damage the blood vessels supplying the kidneys.

-• Hypertension (high blood pressure): Its persistent high levels can put a strain on and even injure kidney tissues.
+• Hypertension (high blood pressure): Its persistent high levels can put a strain on and eventually damage kidney tissues.

-• Glomerulonephritis: Inflammation or damage of the glomeruli, the minute structures that play a prime role in filtration in the kidneys.
+• Glomerulonephritis: Inflammation or damage of the glomeruli, the minute structures that play a prime role in filtration within the kidneys.

 • Polycystic Kidney Disease: A genetic disorder leading to cystic formation in the kidneys.

-• Infections: Untreated urinary tract infections or kidney infections may be responsible for some degree of kidney damage.
+• Infections: Untreated urinary tract infections or kidney infections may be responsible for some degree of kidney important.

-• Obstructions: Kidney stones or goiters hinder the urinary tracts among others, whereby this can subsequently affect the functioning of the kidney.
+• Urinary Obstructions: conditions such as kidney stones or goiters hinder the urinary tracts among others, whereby this can subsequently affect the functioning of the kidney tissues.

 • Medications: Some drugs, mainly consisting of analgesics and certain antibiotics, cause irreversible damage to the kidneys over time.